PerfectlySoft/PerfectDocs/guide/thread.md

 ### Promise

 A Promise is an object which is shared between one or more threads.
-The promise will execute the closure given to it when it is created on a new thread.
+A promise will execute the closure/function given to it on a new thread.
 When the thread produces its return value a consumer thread will be able to obtain the value or handle the error if one occurred.

 This object is generally used in one of two ways:

 * By passing a closure/function which accepts zero parameters and returns some abitrary type, followed by zero or more calls to `.then`

-Example:
+Example: Count to three on another thread

 ```swift
 let v = try Promise { 1 }